nuneslu/VeIGAN/README.md

 ## Citations

-Please cite this work as follow:
+Please cite this work as:

 @INPROCEEDINGS{8814157,
  author={L. P. N. {Matias} and M. {Sons} and J. R. {Souza} and D. F. {Wolf} and C. {Stiller}},